SpaceMaster85/4wd-beerbox/README.md

 On new boards the chip is write-protected and must be [unlocked first](https://github.com/EFeru/hoverboard-firmware-hack-FOC/wiki/How-to-Unlock-MCU-flash).
 * Install Visual Studio Code
 * Install PlatformIO IDE within VSCode extension system
-* File --> open folder: hoverboard-firmware-hack-FOC-bbcar
+* File --> open folder: hoverboard-firmware-hack-FOC-beerbox
 * Connect st-link v2 adapter to the board (do not connect 3.3V) [pic](https://github.com/EFeru/hoverboard-firmware-hack-FOC#hardware)
 * Connect battery or power supply to the board
 * Press and hold poweron button, press "Upload" button, wait for upload to finish, release poweron button